jaypsan/PI-SPCBrasil-2020/README.md

 <hr />

-### Getting Started
+## Getting Started

+#### For the data sample that we recieved the dashboard is ready to be used, simply open PI-BUREAL.pbix and enjoy.

+#### However, we implemented the possibility to update the data entry following the steps below:

+### Updating data entry

 - Run setup.py
-- Select the indicated files from the project's database folder
+- Select the respective files
 - Click on the button "Processar"
 - Click on the button "Sair" to close the window
 <img src="screenshots/getting-started/setup.png" width=400px>